Virtual Workspaces

 SSO Configuration

-As previously explained, Virtual Workspaces require that your SSO be set-up as External IDP.
-The main difference between this option and the other option (there are only two), is that with this option, you send the "role" to assign to each user, from your system (meaning you do not manage the Role within LeanIX).
+As previously explained, virtual workspaces require that your SSO be set-up as External IDP.
+The main difference between this option and the other option (there are only two), is that with this option, you send the "role" to assign to each user, from your system (meaning you do not manage the Role within SAP LeanIX).

-Take note that the entryACI in this case is in "lower case letters", this is because in the Access Control List (Administration>Access Control) )within LeanIX.
+Take note that the entryACI in this case is in "lower case letters", this is because in the Access Control List (Administration>Access Control) within SAP LeanIX.
 The ID is defined as "finance", while the display Name is defined as "Finance".

 Your SSO will continue to send us the "role" attribute.
 This does Not need to be changed.
 The role attribute is where you define, which of the 3 standard roles, each user is assigned.
 The three standard roles are MEMBER, VIEWER, and ADMIN.

-The IDs defined in the Access Control List within LeanIX (Administration>Access Control), which are then assigned to Fact Sheets.
+The IDs defined in the Access Control List within SAP LeanIX (Administration>Access Control), which are then assigned to fact sheets.
 Must match what your SSO system is sending as the value within the "attribute" of entryACI.

 Upkeep of Access Control